offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 4
 ```

-With this algorithm, you're doing the same thing except weighting them by their confidence values.
+With this algorithm, you're doing the same thing except weighting the points being averaged by their confidence values.
 For example, if the points above had the confidence values 0.9, 0.8, 0.95 respectively, they're calculated as ...

 ```
 ((5 * 0.9) + (4 * 0.8) + (3 * 0.95)) / (0.9 + 0.8 + 0.95)